-H860003 Produce an Audio/Video Computer Presentation (SF276) - Using presentation software a 4-H exhibitor designs a multimedia computer presentation on one topic related to youth.
-The presentation should be at least 2 minutes in length and no more than 5 minutes in length, appropriate graphics, sound and either a video clip, animation or voice over and/or original video clip.
-The presentation must be able to be played and viewed on a PC using Windows Media Player, Real Player, iTunes or QuickTime Player.
+H860003 Produce an Audio/Video Computer Presentation (SF276) - Using presentation software a 4-H exhibitor designs a multimedia computer presentation on one topic related to youth, including audio and/or video elements.
+A notebook with a printout of all the slides should be submitted.
+The presentations should be at leaset 2 minutes and no more than 5 minutes in length, appropriate graphics, sound and either a video clip, animation, or voice over and/or original video clip.

-H860004 How to STEM (Science, Technology, Engineering and Math)

-Presentation (SF276) - Youth design a fully automated 2 to 5 minute 4-H "how to" video.
+H860004 How to STEM (Science, Technology, Engineering and Math) Presentation (SF276) - Youth design a fully automated 2 to 5 minute 4-H "how to" video.
 Submissions should incorporate a picture or video of the 4-Her, as well as their name (first name only), age (as of January 1 of the current year), years in 4-H, and their personal interests or hobbies.
-Videos should be designed for web viewing.
-Any of the following formats will be accepted: .mpeg, .rm, .wmv, .mp4, .mov, .ppt, or .avi
+Entries should be submitted to https://go.unl.edu/nesfset by August 10th, 2024 or videos can be uploaded to a video streaming application and exhibitors MUST provide a hard copy QR code for viewing.
+Exhibitors should test their codes or links on several devices to check for appropriate permissions for public viewing.